vinhnx/Ciapre.tmTheme/README.md

 ## SublimeText 3 ##

 Tested on ST3.

-It's just color scheme, so no problem found. :)
+It's just some color with xml, so no problem found. :)

 ## License ##